locationtech-labs/geopyspark/docs/sentinel_tile_server_example.rst

 file.
 After this step, the remaining process is no different than if you were working with a singleband tile.

-Any details that we not dicussed in this document can be found in :ref:`server_break_down`.
+Any details that we not dicussed in this document can be found in :ref:`Greyscale Tile Server Code Breakdown <server_break_down>`.